Cost-Effective Design of Grid-tied Community Microgrid: Proposed methodology

-The rural Australian community of Central Tilba in New South Wales, with 288 residents close to the Princes Highway, is considered as the case study for this research.
-This rural area still suffers from a lack of reliable and cost-effective electrical access despite being recognised as one of Australia’s top cultural sites.
-The following sections detail the village’s environmental and meteorological characteristics, community requirements, and suggested MG structures.
-Power demand analysis of end users and presenting a realistic electrical load model are crucial aspects of these investigations.
-This model assumes the large residential community’s electrical load may not have changed substantially in recent years.
-The average daily power consumption is about 3139.3 kW/day, and the peak load is 235.2 kW.
-Fig. \ref{fig:Load} illustrates the load profile of the case study rural community.
-The daily electrical loads also follow the oscillating distribution, with higher power demand during the daytime and less at night, with the peak load concentrating between 5:00 PM to 9:00 PM.
-Monthly solar radiation profile and ordinary wind velocity of Central Tilba, NSW ($36^\circ18.8'S, 150^\circ04.6'E$) are considered for this work.
-Solar and wind resource data are obtained from the NASA prediction of Worldwide energy resource database.
-The monthly average solar radiation and wind speed for this region are shown in Fig. \refeq{fig:pvwind}.
+The rural Australian community of Central Tilba in New South Wales, with 288 residents close to the Princes Highway, is selected as the case study for this investigation.
+This region continues to face challenges in accessing reliable and cost-effective electricity, despite being recognised as one of Australia’s top cultural sites.
+Power demand analysis of end users and the development of a cost-effective MG model are critical components of this study.The proposed design assumes that the community’s electrical load has not changed substantially in recent years.
+The average daily power consumption is about 3139.3 kWh/day, and the peak load is 235.2 kW.
+Fig. \ref{fig:Load} illustrates the load profile of the rural community.
+The daily electrical load also follows a typical oscillating distribution, with higher power demand during the day and lower at night, with the peak load concentrating between 5:00 PM to 9:00 PM.
+Monthly solar radiation profile and average wind speed of Central Tilba, NSW ($36^\circ18.8'S, 150^\circ04.6'E$) are considered for this study.
+Solar and wind resource data are obtained from the NASA prediction of Worldwide Energy Resources (POWER) database.
+The monthly average solar radiation and wind speed for this region are shown in Fig. \ref{fig:pvwind}.

-\subsection{MG Element Models}
+\subsection{MG element models}

 This subsection presents the system component models and the design considerations employed in the proposed approach to calculate the NPC, supply reliability, system efficiency, and carbon reduction of the MG for Central Tilba, NSW, Australia.